 Individual Therapy for Adults

-You may be seeking a deeper understanding of yourself, or looking for a space to reflect on your experiences.
-Perhaps you are going through a significant life transition, coping with stress, or simply wanting to cultivate greater self-awareness and clarity.
-I offer a comfortable and confidential environment, where we can explore together the areas that bring you to therapy.
+You may be looking to understand yourself and your experiences more clearly.
+Perhaps you are navigating a significant life transition, coping with stress, or noticing something in your life that needs attention.
+I offer a comfortable and confidential setting where we can begin to explore what brings you to therapy.

 Working Together

 Building trust and safety is the foundation of our therapeutic relationship.
 As we get to know each other, I consider your feedback in our sessions.
-This informs our approach, and we make adjustments as needed to co-create a supportive alliance.
+This informs our approach, allowing us to make adjustments as needed.

-Our work together is grounded in a respect for the mind-body connection.
-Through compassionately exploring what is arising in the here-and-now, this gives us an opportunity to cultivate a deeper sense of awareness and connection to your inner experience.
-The unfolding process can facilitate insight and personal growth.
+Our work together is grounded in respect for both mind and body.
+Through compassionately exploring what is arising in the here-and-now, we can deepen awareness and connection with your inner experience.
+Over time, this can support moments of insight.

-Each person’s journey is unique and as we proceed, we work together in a way that is meaningful for you.
-There is space for us to reflect on self-care and your resources, and to simply be with what is present for you.
-Through awareness, presence and compassion, this can offer potential for growth and transformation.
+Each person’s circumstances are unique, and as we proceed, we work in a way that is meaningful for you.
+There is space to reflect on self-care and your resources, and to simply be with what is present.
+Through awareness, presence and compassion, this forms the ground of our work.

 Areas I Work With

-I have experience working with people across a wide range of areas, including some of the following:
+I have experience working across a range of areas, including:

 Stress and anxiety